 Other Notables: Lincoln Ridge Park (Independence, KY — 30-minute drive from Cincinnati city center), Osage Grove (Goshen, OH — 45-minute drive from Cincinnati city center)

 Gear: Co-owned by our source Adam Jones along with Jason Kerl, the aforementioned The Nati Disc Golf not only has every disc golf supply you’ll need, but also sits on the same property as the Mt.
 Airy course.
 You can’t go wrong giving it a visit.
 If you’re in need of discs or other disc golf supplies and nearby the Lincoln Ridge course in Independence, Kentucky, Jones says Disc ‘n Dat should have what you need.
+You can check out more of the area's disc golf equipment retailers in the UDisc app's disc golf shop directory (see how to do that here) or on our Stores website.

 Guides: Ask the Facebook group The Cincy Disc Golfers for more advice or for a guide.
 Contacting the local stores in the Gear section is also a good option.